AtaaEddin/Turkish-ChatBot/README.md

 - **windows**

-	I didn't test it on windows but it should work fine.
+	I didn't test it on windows but it should be working fine.

 		run: pip install -r requirements.txt